reactjs/react.dev/src/content/learn/state-as-a-snapshot.md

 alert(0);
 ```

-But what if you put a timer on the alert, so it only fires _after_ the component re-rendered?
+But what if you put a timer on the alert, so it only fires _after_ the Component re-rendered?
 Would it say "0" or "5"?
 Have a guess!

 <Sandpack>